HackYourFuture/Node.js/week3/practice-exercises/3-jwt-tokens/README.md

 ### Experiment
 Use jsonwebtoken's `sign` function to create two JWT tokens with the same payload but different secret keys.
 Print both tokens to the console and try to verify each token with both secrets.

 ### Analyze
 * Are the tokens similar or different?
-What parts are similar? what parts are different?
+What parts are similar?
+What parts are different?
 * Is it possible to guess the secret that was used from a signed JWT?

 ## Experiment 3
 ### Question
-What happens if we try to verify a token with the incorrect secret?
+What happens if we try to verify a token with an incorrect secret?

 ### Experiment
 Try to verify the following JWT: